bgamari/ghc-wiki-import/replacing-gmp-notes.md

 - how the GC works and how memory from GMP is integrated with it;
-- some C-- (this is fairly basic if you know C well, the only real documentation on C-- itself is in the [ C-- manual (PDF)](http://cminusminus.org/extern/man2.pdf), from cminusminus.org; the implementation of C-- for GHC is performed by several Haskell modules in the directory [compiler/cmm/](/trac/ghc/browser/ghc/compiler/cmm/) of the HEAD branch, see [ http://darcs.haskell.org/ghc](http://darcs.haskell.org/ghc)); and,
+- some C-- (this is fairly basic if you know C well, though the same adage for knowing C well holds for C--: if you know enough Assembler to  understand and debug C in Assembler you will be much better off), the only real documentation on C-- itself is in the [
+  C-- manual (PDF)](http://cminusminus.org/extern/man2.pdf), from cminusminus.org; the implementation of C-- for GHC is performed by several Haskell modules in the directory [compiler/cmm/](/trac/ghc/browser/ghc/compiler/cmm/) of the HEAD branch, see [ http://darcs.haskell.org/ghc](http://darcs.haskell.org/ghc)); and,
 - makefiles and configuration scripts.

 A guide to GHC primitives is available (in an unformatted version) in [/compiler/prelude/primops.txt.pp](/trac/ghc/browser/ghc//compiler/prelude/primops.txt.pp); there is a formatted version (from the latest build) at [http://www.haskell.org/ghc/dist/current/docs/libraries/base/GHC-Prim.html](http://www.haskell.org/ghc/dist/current/docs/libraries/base/GHC-Prim.html).
 (See [The (new) GHC Commentary](commentary) [PrimOps](commentary/prim-ops) page for an excellent description of how primitive operations are implemented.
 A highly recommended introduction directly related to GMP is [AddingNewPrimitiveOperations](adding-new-primitive-operations).)
 In primops.txt.pp--better yet, [GHC.Prim](http://www.haskell.org/ghc/dist/current/docs/libraries/base/GHC-Prim.html)--you might want to search for the text `"section "The word size story.""`, and especially the text `"section "Integer#""` or just go to [The word size story](http://www.haskell.org/ghc/dist/current/docs/libraries/base/GHC-Prim.html#1) and [Integer](http://www.haskell.org/ghc/dist/current/docs/libraries/base/GHC-Prim.html#8).
-The Haskell definition of Integer is in [
+The Haskell definition of the Integer data type is in [
 /packages/base/GHC/Num.lhs](http://darcs.haskell.org/packages/base/GHC/Num.lhs).